The task you keep avoiding is probably the one that matters most

 Here is what this looks like in practice.
 You are looking at your task list at 5 PM.
 There are seven items.
 Two stand out as genuinely important: finalizing a client proposal and clearing out 40 emails.
 When you apply the Frog Filter, the proposal wins on both questions.
 Skipping it has serious consequences.
 Completing it would make the inbox feel like a reward, not a burden.
 You write “proposal” on a sticky note and place it on your keyboard.
 Your stomach tightens slightly.
 That is the signal you chose correctly.

 It removes tomorrow’s first decision (what should I work on?) and gives your subconscious mind time to begin processing the task overnight.
 An implementation intention is a specific if-then plan that links a situation (when and where) to a goal behavior (what you will do), converting a general intention into a concrete action trigger.
-Gollwitzer and Sheeran’s meta-analysis of implementation intentions research shows that people who specify when and where they’ll act on a goal are significantly more likely to follow through than those who simply intend to do it [6].
+Gollwitzer and Sheeran’s meta-analysis of implementation intentions research shows that people who specify when and where they will act on a goal are significantly more likely to follow through than those who simply intend to do it [6].

 First thing: protect the first 60-90 minutes